ValerioS05/pj1nuraghe/README.md

 - **visually impaired user**, I want the website to provide accessible content and alternative text descriptions for images of nuraghes, so that I can engage with the information and learn about these ancient structures through screen readers or other assistive technologies.

-## Here a Practical way to explain what my idea was at the beginning
+## Here is a Practical way to explain what my idea was at the beginning
 ![screenshot of what was my idea at the beginning for desktop and tablets](assets/images/screendesk.png)
 ![screenshot of what was my idea at the beginning for mobile](./assets/images/screenmobile.png)